Short break development

 To showcase the food and drink offering from local suppliers in the Charnwood Forest area of Leicestershire, LPL teamed up with these suppliers, supported by Charnwood Borough Council, The National Forest and Everards. plus local partners and venues in iconic settings to present a series of events for the Edible Forest Festival.

-Events during Edible Forest have included Tea in the Tower – a traditional, delicious tea, full of the finest local produce and served in the unique setting of the Old John Tower in the heart of Bradgate Park, Cheese Pairing evening, forest pod dining experience and a rare opportunity to experience two of Leicestershire’s top chefs cooking a gourmet banquet with leading local chefs John Duffin.
+Events during Edible Forest have included Tea in the Tower – a traditional, delicious tea, full of the finest local produce and served in the unique setting of the Old John Tower in the heart of Bradgate Park, Cheese Pairing evening, forest pod dining experience and a rare opportunity to experience one of Leicestershire’s top chefs cooking a gourmet banquet with leading local chef John Duffin.

 Leicestershire Promotions has been running destination’s Tourism & Hospitality Awards since 2011